 Council provides bicycle racks at key locations throughout the area.
+An end-of trip facility is located in Council’s public car park at 75 – 79 Albert Avenue, Chatswood.
 Secure bicycle lockers are available for hire at Chatswood, St Leonards, and Artarmon train stations, or through Transport Info.
 Secure bicycle parking is also available on level B1 of the Chatswood Chase car park with free public showers and lockers.

 Bicycle commuting groups

 Bicycle commuting groups are a great way for those interested in commuting by bike to get started.
 Riding with a commuting group allows people to build confidence by learning local bicycle routes, time to gain confidence on the road as well as the opportunity to become part of a cycling community.

 Contact Bike North to connect with local cyclists and find out more on cycling events and activities.